510-s-Mickey/WolfJobs/README.md

 **Step 3: Run WolfJobs**
 - Open a terminal window and navigate to the home directory (WolfJobs)
-- Enter the docker command: `docker compose --profile all up --build`
+- Enter the docker command: `docker compose up --build`
   - The first build can take a while, so be patient!

 **Step 4: Open [http://localhost:5173](http://localhost:5173) to view it in the browser.**